Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Results

 where $a$ and $b$ are fitting parameters.
 For momentum $|\vec{P}_{\rm i}|=0.245\mathrm{M}$, we find that $a=-0.043$ and $b=0.022$.
 The residual standard error is $0.0034$.
 For momentum $|\vec{P}_{\rm i}|=0.490\mathrm{M}$, we find that $a=-0.258$ and $b=0.121$.
 The residual standard error is $0.0042$.
 The data for initial spin $\chi_{\rm i}=0.7$ is not taken into consideration by the latter fit as we find that it is within the estimated uncertainty (see Appendix~\ref{sec:convergence_tests_Uncertainty}).

 The trends in Figs.~\ref{fig:SpinvAngle} and~\ref{fig:ThresholdAngle_Spin} remain consistent across both momenta.
-The primary distinction is that the changes in spin and \bh{} angular momentum are approximately an order of magnitude greater in systems with the larger initial momentum $|\vec{P}_{\rm i}|=0.490\mathrm{M}$ than in systems with $|\vec{P}_{\rm i}|=0.245\mathrm{M}$.
+The primary distinction is that the changes in spin and \bh{} angular momentum are approximately an order of magnitude greater in systems with initial momentum $|\vec{P}_{\rm i}|=0.490\mathrm{M}$ than in those with $|\vec{P}_{\rm i}|=0.245\mathrm{M}$.